 - Climatic scenarios in the Mediterranean Sea

-OPLC team activity relies on a panel of complementary skills in experimentation – observation – and modelling.
-This is essential for the development of multi-scale approaches which are required for studying the complex dynamics of coastal ocean.
-A wide variety of measurement technics are mastered and enforced by the OPLC team, namely:
+The OPLC team's activity relies on a panel of complementary skills in experimentation – observation – and modelling.
+This background is essential for the development of multi-scale approaches, which are required to study the complex dynamics of coastal oceans.
+A wide variety of measurement techniques are mastered and enforced by the OPLC team :

 - HF and VHF radar teledetection for the characterization of sea states and the measurement of water and wind velocities

-- instrumentation of the littoral domain, neighbouring beaches and of the surf-zone
+- Instrumentation of the littoral domain, neighboring beaches and of the surf-zone

-- experiments in wave flumes, oceanic basin, air-sea interaction facility, erodimeter, ...
+- Experiments with wave flumes, oceanic basins, air-sea interaction facilities, erodimeters, etc...